ArittraChowdhury/Polyglot-Hub/README.md

 # Polyglot-Hub
-A dynamic language learning web application merged with a database and authentication using HTML, CSS, JavaScript, ASP.Net, C# and SQL
+A dynamic language learning web application merged with a database and authentication using HTML, CSS, JavaScript, ASP.Net, PHP, C# and SQL

 <h2>Step 1</h2>
 <li>Clone or download the repository files on your local machine</li>